robclewley/robclewley.github.io/_posts/2015-09-04-spike_detection-with-fovea.md

 ![Comparing PCs and Spikes]((https://github.com/robclewley/robclewley.github.io/blob/master/assets/spikesort_images/all_plots_w_selected_spike_w_notes.png?raw=true)

 In other words, this spike contains a LOT of first PC (except flipped upside-down, as the weight is negative), and a fair amount, but substantially less of the second PC.
-This finding accords with intuition, as the big peak of the red PC looks like an inversion of the spike’s V-shaped refractory period (see my overlaid box A), and they both share a trough or hill at the end (see: B).
+This finding accords with intuition, as the big peak of the red PC looks like an inversion of the spike’s V-shaped refractory period (see my overlaid box A, which is not part of the Fovea output), and they both share a trough or hill at the end (see: B).
 Similarly, the flat onset and high peak of the spike resemble the first third of the green PC (see: C).

 You may also notice that only the first and second PCs are fully drawn in, whereas the third is dotted out.
 This indicates the first and second PCs are being used as the axes of the fourth subplot.
 By clicking on the dotted PC, the user can change the projection axes of the “Projected Spikes” subplot.
 Below we see the same selected spike, but shown on new axes: